 Recipe Blogs: Meal planner, shopping templates, favorite recipes journal

 Finance Blogs: Budget, debt form, bill tracker, income report

 TEACHING TUTORIAL / SELF-HELP

 Each of these includes information and value this is beyond the scope of the article.
 They walk the user through the process, so they know how to get started on each of these platforms.

 A resource library is a great way to offer all of your printables at once – without needing to do more.
 If you visit PennyPinchinMom.com, you will see a yellow banner on the home page.
 This leads to the resources library.

 When readers sign up, they get an email back that shares the details on how to access the library.
 They can print one, five or ten forms — whatever they like!
 Also, each time you create a new freebie, the reader does not need to sign up to get access.

 PRIVATE FACEBOOK GROUP

-If you have a group, you can funnel people there by getting them on your list.
+If you have a group, you can funnel people to join through your list.
 Include a code word in the email that they need to provide to you (you will ask a question).
 That way you only approve those who really signed up and should be in the group.

 Sometimes people want to listen to content rather than read it.
 Consider recording your post in an audio format so you can email it to users.
 They can listen to on their terms.